jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Mimic (MC)
 Set: H.A.M.M.E.R.\
 **Absorption History**\
 Mimic’s **Absorption History** represents three characters that he’s copied powers from.
 In game terms it’s a pile that includes exactly three Main Character cards, one Level 1, one Level 2, and one Level 3.
 They can only be from the Illustrated Universe and they must have three different names (they can’t share a name through AKA).
-For example, you could have Cyclops Level 1, Dutch Level 2, and Spider-Man Level 3.\
+For example, you could have Cyclops Level 1, Dutch Level 2, and Spider-Man Level 3.

 During setup when you reveal Mimic as your Main Character, you’ll also reveal the Level 1 character in your Absorption History.
 Mimic gains its Keyword and Super Powers only when the game begins.
 When Mimic becomes Level 2, you’ll reveal the Level 2 character in your Absorption History.
-Mimic now gains its Keyword and Super Powers and loses the powers of the Level 1 character he was previously copying.\
+Mimic now gains its Keyword and Super Powers and loses the powers of the Level 1 character he was previously copying.

 When Mimic becomes Level 3, you’ll reveal the Level 3 character in your Absorption History.
-Mimic now gains its Keyword and Super Powers and loses the powers of the Level 2 character he was previously copying.\
+Mimic now gains its Keyword and Super Powers and loses the powers of the Level 2 character he was previously copying.

 **Note:** While **Absorption History** is a Keyword and can technically be turned off by certain effects, turning it off doesn’t affect Mimic’s ability to use the pile (it’s locked in from the beginning of the game).

 ## Mister X
-Set: H.A.M.M.E.R\.
+Set: H.A.M.M.E.R.\
 ** I Can Predict Your Every Move **\
 I Can Predict Your Every Movecan temporarily reduce theATK/DEF of a character while insolo combat with Mister X.For example, if a characterwith a printed ATK/DEF of 4/4has three +1/+1 counters it is currently 7/7.
 However, while in solo combat with Mister X, itsATK/DEF counts as 4/4.

 ## Morgan Le Fay
 Set: A-Force\
 **Growing Magic**\
 Morgan le Fay’s super power counts how many times you’ve used a power named Growing Magic this game.
 This means that if you use the power a few times on one card and then later use it on a different card, all of those usages count.

 ## Omega Red
 Set: Crossover\
 **Carbonadium Tentacles**\
 The phrase “could melee attack” means Omega Red can legally attack that character(s) right now.
 Normally this just means he must be ready and the character(s) must be unprotected.

 ## Phil Coulson
 Set: Crossover\
 **Special Agent**\
-Coulson’s **Special Agent** power means when a character with Agent appears on your side, you’ll get to look one card deeper into your deck.\
+Coulson’s **Special Agent** power means when a character with Agent appears on your side, you’ll get to look one card deeper into your deck.

 **Level 7 Clearance / I'm a Guy With a Plan**
 His **Level 7 Clearance** and **I’m A Guy With a Plan** count each instance of **Agent** on a character, so FitzSimmons will count as two Agents.
 And **I’m a Guy With a Plan** will count Coulson himself.